NghiaNim/Lyzn/README.md

 ## The Problem

 Small businesses get crushed by price volatility they can't control.
 When a bakery's sugar costs spike 40%, their margins evaporate.
 When a restaurant's currency costs swing, they can't forecast expenses.
-Unlike Fortune 500 companies, SMEs have **no way to protect themselves**, which is why every year around 10% of businesses in the U.S. file for bankruptcy:
+Unlike Fortune 500 companies, SMEs have **no way to protect themselves**:

 - Derivatives markets require $100K+ minimums
 - Too complex—requires financial expertise they don't have
 - No way to find natural counterparties (a bakery can't find a sugar refinery)
 - Expensive legal costs for bilateral agreements
+- This is why every year around 10% of businesses in the U.S. file for bankruptcy

 **The gap:** 33.2 million US SMEs (99.9% of businesses) face trillions in unhedged risk.
 The $600 trillion derivatives market is built for institutions, not them.
 [Illustrated in The Big Short.](https://www.youtube.com/watch?v=rN7BmmXfUiU)